Meltano enables anyone with access to SaaS APIs and spreadsheets to generate dashboards summarizing the status of their business operations.

-Meltano currently follows a weekly release schedule.
+Meltano currently follows a weekly release schedule on Mondays.

 For our recent changes, you can check our CHANGELOG.

 You can track our weekly progress and forward-looking plans in greater detail through our milestones.